Motion to Take Note

 The noble Lord, Lord Ahmad, has worked on religious rights, as the noble and right reverend Lord said, in Iraq, Sudan, Indonesia, Tunisia, Algeria, Egypt and so on and so forth.
 The Commonwealth also plays a great role.
 I would like to say more about the Commonwealth, like my noble friend Lord Howell; its commitment to human rights has also been extraordinarily important.

 The link between human rights and trade deals is relatively recent.
 Talking of trade in general, free trade—in a rules-based system—has benefited the world enormously.
 It has taken more than a billion people out of absolute poverty, improving the fulfilment of the right to life, the right to an adequate standard of living, and the right to health, adequate nourishment, safe drinking water and sanitation.
 In addition, global poverty rates have fallen from 35% in 1990 to 10%; the global hunger index has come down 30% since 2000; there has been a 5.5 year increase in global life expectancy; the gap between the most and least developed countries has shrunk; and global illiteracy has halved since 1990.
-This comes from prosperity, wealth creation and trade, so I am an unequivocal believer in the idea that business and trade are the solution, not the cause, of the world’s problems.
+This comes from prosperity, wealth creation and trade, so I am an unequivocal believer in the idea that business and trade are the solution to, not the cause of, the world’s problems.

 Deeply alarming instances of sinister protectionism are emerging on the world stage.
 We live in an incredibly interconnected world: the WTO says that the volume of international trade has multiplied 38 times since 1945, and the McKinsey Global Institute found that goods, services and financial flows increased by 400% between 1990 and 2012.
 However, while trade and connectivity have led to impressive strides towards many of the sustainable development goals, we are increasingly aware of ongoing and emerging global human rights challenges.
 This is extraordinarily worrying.
 This is the 13th consecutive year of global democratic decline, according to Freedom House.
 The noble and right reverend Lord has spoken about the situation in China and how sinister that is, and we all watch Hong Kong with great concern.

 Trade and international agreements impact all areas of a country’s public policy, and we should take a holistic, inclusive approach involving comprehensive impact assessments.
 The Minister has already dismissed outright the idea that there will be a deterioration in the standard of human rights protection in the new world.
 It will be up to us in the United Kingdom to develop this instrument, to use it proportionately and in a balanced manner, and to energetically promote trade and human rights—which is always very much in our hearts.
 There should be no dogmatism.
-If, for example we did not want to trade with people who still had capital punishment, our relationship with Japan, America, Singapore and others would not exist: it has to be proportionate.
+If, for example, we did not want to trade with people who still had capital punishment, our relationship with Japan, America, Singapore and others would not exist: it has to be proportionate.

 I will say a little more about what business does on its own, without trade policies and agreements.
 When I was young, Barclays was vilified for trading in South Africa.
 One of my jobs in government was to take President Nelson Mandela, on his first visit to the UK after leaving prison, across to South Africa House.
 What did he say?
-He said that anti-apartheid was simple; what was difficult was building a country, and how indebted they were to all those enlightened international businesses that had hung on in in South Africa and taught their people enlightened employment practices.
+He said that anti-apartheid was simple; what was difficult was building a country, and how indebted they were to all those enlightened international businesses that had hung on second South Africa and taught their people enlightened employment practices.
 My father was a management and leadership guru.
 He used to go to Anglo-American, go down the mines and train the supervisors on better employment practices.
 The commitment of many global businesses to female empowerment, anti-child labour practices, sustainability and anti-corruption measures is phenomenal.
 Whatever you think of Coca-Cola, it is a precious brand whose work in these areas is phenomenal.

 Business organisations, therefore, and the new review of corporate governance in the United Kingdom—which is developing Section 172 of the Companies Act by talking about “purpose”, “mission” and “stakeholder commitment”—are showing a trend that says that business has to earn its right to trade.
 With support, encouragement and determination, trade agreements, the role of business and the development of human rights should be able to march hand in hand, as long as we remain vigilant, determined and committed to making the world a better place for us all.